Digital Innovation Research Group

 School: School of Science and Technology

-The Digital Innovation Research Group is on the development of smart technologies by connecting interdisciplinary research in robotics, digital twins, cyber physical systems, intelligent vehicles and drones, smart logistics, digital manufacturing, renewable energy and 5G communication.
+A research group focused on development of smart technologies by connecting interdisciplinary research in robotics, digital twins, cyber physical systems, intelligent vehicles and drones, smart logistics, digital manufacturing, renewable energy and 5G communication.

 Key Research Areas: